the-jake-z/uacs315/notes/Chapter 3.md

 			 - The revised project management plan
 			 - If necessary, the updated business case
 	 - Transition Phase
-		 - **Goal**: ensure that the client's requirements have indeed been met
+		 - **Goal**: Ensure that the client's requirements have indeed been met
 			 - Faults in the software product are corrected
 			 - All manuals are completed
 			 - Attempts are made to discover any previously unidentified risks